United Mine Workers of America: In the 1970s and after

-Diana Baldwin and Anita Cherry are believed to have been the first women to work inside an American coal mine, and were the first women to work inside a mine who were members of the UMW.
-They began that work in 1973 in Jenkins KY.
+Diana Baldwin and Anita Cherry, hired as miners in 1973, are believed to have been the first women to work in an underground coal mine in the United States.
+They were the first female members of UMWA to work inside a mine.
+Cherry and Baldwin were hired by the Beth-Elkhorn Coal Company in Jenkins, Kentucky.
 However, more pervasive were hiring practices discriminatory against women.
-The superstition that a woman even entering a mine was bad luck and results in disaster was pervasive among male miners.
+The superstition that a woman even entering a mine was bad luck and resulted in disaster was pervasive among male miners.

-In 1978 a discrimination complaint was filed by the Coal Employment Project, a women’s advocacy organization, against 153 coal companies.
+In 1978 a discrimination complaint was filed by the Coal Employment Project, a women's advocacy organization, against 153 coal companies.
 This action was based upon Executive Order 11246 signed in 1965 by U.S. President Lyndon Johnson, which bars sex discrimination by companies with federal contracts.
 The complaint called for the hiring of one woman for every three inexperienced men until women constituted 20 percent of the workforce.
 This legal strategy was successful.
 Almost 3,000 women were hired by the close of 1979 as underground miners.

-However, a general decline in union effectiveness characterized the 1970s and 1980s, leading to new kinds of activism, particularly in the late 1970s.
+A general decline in union effectiveness characterized the 1970s and 1980s, leading to new kinds of activism, particularly in the late 1970s.
 Workers saw their unions back down in the face of aggressive management.

 Other factors contributed to the decline in unionism generally and UMW specifically.
 The coal industry was not prepared economically to deal with such a drop in demand for coal.
 Demand for coal was very high during World War II, but decreased dramatically after the war, in part due to competition from other energy sources.
 In efforts to improve air quality, municipal governments started to ban the use of coal as household fuel.
 The end of wartime price controls introduced competition to produce cheaper coal, putting pressure on wages.

 These problems—perceived weakness of the unions, loss of control over jobs, drop in demand, and competition—decreased the faith of miners in their union.

 By 1998 the UMW had about 240,000 members, half the number that it had in 1946.
 As of the early 2000s, the union represents about 42 percent of all employed miners.